nuertey/mbed-ce-Nuertey-LDESeries/README.md

 ## Tested Target (and Peripheral):

 Lacking an actual LDE Series pressure sensor on my workbench for testing, I am left to appeal to you OEMs or better-equipped IoT hobbyists out there.
-If you have a spare LDE Series pressure sensor dev board that can be connected to my STM32F767-ZI [Nucleo-144], kindly send me an email at nuertey_odzeyem@hotmail.com
+If you have a spare LDE Series pressure sensor breakout board that can be connected to my STM32F767-ZI [Nucleo-144], kindly send me an email at nuertey_odzeyem@hotmail.com

 ## License